ethereum/solidity-website/src/posts/2024-04-03-solidity-developer-survey-2023-results.md

 Truffle moves further into the "OTHER" list with only 3 respondents indicating its usage.

-While Dapp rises slightly higher in usage with 3.1% users, Brownie (1.6%) and Embark (0.3%) seem to be the less popular choices this year ranking even lower in usage than the previous year.
+While Dapp rises slightly higher in usage with 3.1% users, Brownie (1.6%), Truffle (0.3%), Ape (0.3%), and Embark (0.3%) seem to be the less popular choices this year ranking even lower in usage than the previous year.

+With 0.5% of votes, Wake made it into the graph this year as a new choice of IDE.

 As low as 2% of respondents do not use any Ethereum-specific development environment at all.